Subject Leader: Mrs N Graco

 The department is based in its own dedicated area with five well equipped computer rooms.

 Mrs Graco is an experienced subject leader and her team are very committed and enthusiastic.
-They always look for ways to innovate and create excitement about the subject.
-They are constantly developing the curriculum for ICT and Computer Science to incorporate new software to challenge and excite the students.
+They are always looking for ways to innovate and create excitement about their subject.

 Student progress in ICT is good and in Computer Science it is outstanding.